MAXCUT QAOA performance guarantees for p >1: worst case for 3-regular graphs

 Given a graph with small cycles, a new graph can be found with a worse approximation ratio, which proves inductively that the graph with no small cycles is the worst case graph via recursion.
 Given a worst case candidate graph $\mathcal G$ which is not a 1-tree, a 1-tree graph can be shown to have a smaller approximation ratio by recursion $\mathcal G\to \mathcal G'\to \mathcal G''\to \dots\to\mathcal G_\text{[1-tree]}=\mathcal G_*$.
 Thus, 1-tree graphs have a lower approximation ratio then any other graph.
 Let us continue by proving the graph reduction $\mathcal G\to\mathcal G'$.

 \quad

 For a graph $\mathcal G$, choose an edge $E$ which participates in at least one cycle of length 3.
 Then, replace the edge with the 6-vertex subgraph of Fig.~\ref{fig:cut_replacements}a.
 This creates a new graph $\mathcal G'$, where the cycle of length 3 that the original edge participated in is replaced with a new cycle of length 7.
-This is shown in Fig. \ref{fig:cut_replacements}.
+An example is shown in Fig. \ref{fig:example_cut}.
 Let us prove that this new graph has a smaller approximation ratio.

 When this edge is replaced, the graph is modified and so the subgraphs $\mathcal G_{\langle ij\rangle}^p$ of surrounding edges may also be modified.
 To prove the graph reduction, we must show that this replacement reduces the approximation ratio for all possible modifications of edges.
-Given some graph, the subgraph assignment of an edge is fixed by its surroundings by identifying $\mathcal G_{\langle ij\rangle}^p$ with a particular subgraph.
-Extending the depth of the surroundings to $2p$, one can also identify the subgraph assignment of the surrounding edges, out to a depth $p$, which identifies the subgraph assignment of all the edges of $\mathcal G_{\langle ij\rangle}^p$.

-The edge, and the surroundings $\mathcal G_{\langle ij\rangle}^{2p}$which fix the subgraph assignment of adjacent edges to depth $p$, is called the graph environment.
-The set of all possible graph environments of depth $p$ is the set of all unique combinations of subgraph assignments on the edges of all subgraphs of depth $p$.
-The six subgraph environments for $p=1$ are shown in figure \ref{fig:subgraph1_graph_envs}.
-For $p=1$, there are three combinations of subgraph assignments for subgraph 0, ``the tree" (Fig. \ref{fig:subgraph1_graph_envs}a,b,c), two combinations of subgraph assignments for subgraph 1, ``single triangle" (Fig. \ref{fig:subgraph1_graph_envs}d,e), and one combination for subgraph 2, ``two triangles" (Fig. \ref{fig:subgraph1_graph_envs}f).

-The set of graph environments is a subset of all subgraphs of depth $2p$.
-It is a subset because subgraphs of depth $2p$ may have cycles of length more than $2p+1$, which the subgraph assignements of depth $p$ cannot distinguish.
-Because of this fact, the set of all graph environments is equivalent to the set of subgraphs of depth $2p$, subject to the constraint of no cycles greater than $2p+1$ in the minimum cycle basis \cite{Paton1969}.

-These graph environments restrict which subgraph assignments are allowed to be adjacent.
-For instance, consider subgraph 2, ``two triangles".
-There is only one graph environment in which it is the center edge, and the adjacent edges must be assigned to subgraph 1, ``one triangle".
-Thus, every instance of subgraph 2 in a graph must have at least 4 instances of subgraph 1.
+All possible combinations of subgraph assignments to the edges of $\mathcal G_{\langle ij\rangle}^p$ is the set of graph environments of an edge, and so one may prove the graph reduction by checking some condition for all possible graph environments.

 A subset of graph environments are the relevant graph environments, which only include edges whose subgraph assignment is modified under replacement of the center edge.
 For $p=1$, there are 4 relevant graph environments, as replacing the central edge of Fig. \ref{fig:subgraph1_graph_envs}a,b,c does not change the subgraph assignment of its surroundings.
+Thus, the graph reduction will involve checking a condition for all possible relevant graph environments.